sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 2\. loop TABLE_NEXTHOP, create BFD session for the nexthop which has no corresponding entry in TABLE_BFD
 <br>

-### Build TABLE_SR and sync-up with redis appl_db STATIC_ROUTE_TABLE
+### Build TABLE_SRT and sync-up with redis appl_db STATIC_ROUTE_TABLE
-* 1\. loop TABLE_CONFIG to build TABLE_SR with empty nexthop list
+* 1\. loop TABLE_CONFIG to build TABLE_SRT with empty nexthop list
 * 2\. read redis state_db BFD_SESSION_TABLE, for each BFD session in TABLE_BFD and the BFD session state is UP, get nexthop
     * Get prefix list from TABLE_NEXTHOP, and loop this list.
-For each prefix lookup TABLE_SR to get prefix entry
+For each prefix lookup TABLE_SRT to get prefix entry
         * Add the above nexthop to this prefix's nexthop list
 * 3\. read redis appl_db STATIC_ROUTE_TABLE, collect all the entries with "expiry"="false" (StaticRouteBfd created static route entry)
-* 4\. loop TABLE_SR table, for each static route, compare with the route in above step #3,
+* 4\. loop TABLE_SRT table, for each static route, compare with the route in above step #3,
     * Skip this entry if the static route matches (same nexthop list)
-    * Delete the redis appl_db static route if the nexthop list is empty in TABLE_SR
+    * Delete the redis appl_db static route if the nexthop list is empty in TABLE_SRT
     * Update static route in redis appl_db, "expiry"="false".
 <br>